-Fulfillment of the school expectations for participation in Service as Action is a requiremer of the

-SA Certification process.
-Students need to show the evidence of their involvement in activities through their reflections on ManageBac, which will be monitored by the SA Leader and SA advisors who will determine whether the students have met the SA requirements.
+Meeting the school's expectations for Service as Action is a requirement for SA Certification.
+Students must provide evidence of their engagement through documented reflections on ManageBac, which will be reviewed by the SA Leader and SA Advisors to verify that expectations have been met.